?

 Description

-The ADHB Community Rehabilitation Team (CoRe) is a service that provides multidisciplinary rehabilitation for adults.
-The client group is mainly for persons discharging from hospital following an acute event with a significant change in level of function and ability to participate in their pre-existing roles.
+We provide multidisciplinary rehabilitation for adults following an acute medical event resulting in a significant change in their level of function and ability to participate in their pre-existing roles.

 Some examples include: